Listen to Me (film): Reception

 The film's marketing was going to focus on Kirk Cameron, then at the height of his popularity.
-However Jerry Weintraub over-rode them and insisted on ads that emphasized the fact the film dealt with a debate about abortion, hoping to stir up controversy.
+However Jerry Weintraub overrode them and insisted on ads that emphasized the fact the film dealt with a debate about abortion, hoping to stir up controversy.
 The movie was a flop at the box office.
-"Fans were neither angered or disturbed, they simply stayed away," wrote the Wall Street Journal.
+"Fans were neither angered or disturbed, they simply stayed away," wrote The Wall Street Journal.

 On Rotten Tomatoes, the film holds an approval rating of 20% based on 5 reviews, with an average rating of 3.5/10.
 Film historian Leonard Maltin gave the picture 1.5 (out of a possible 4) stars: "After 9 years, the star and screenwriter of The Blue Lagoon reunite for this slick travesty...set on the kind of party campus where Dick Dale and the Del-Tones wouldn't be out of place.
 The climactic abortion debate is cheap and hokey in roughly equal measure; Kirk Cameron's shifty Oklahoma accent certainly doesn't help.
 See The Great Debaters instead."